spiral/docs/docs/en/advanced/injectors.md

 The `spiral/boot` component provides a convenient way for resolving enum classes using the `Spiral\Boot\Injector\InjectableEnumInterface` interface.
 When the container requests an Enum, it will call a specified method to determine the current value of the Enum and inject any required dependencies.

+**There are several benefits to using Enum injections:**

+- **Type Safety:** Injections allow for type safety, ensuring that the correct type of variable is being passed to a method or class.
-This allows for easy management of Enums throughout the application and allows for the dynamic resolution of Enum values based on the current state of the application.
-This feature can be very useful for managing application-wide variables such as the current environment or the current user's role.
+- **Dynamic Resolution:** Injections allow for the dynamic resolution of Enum values based on the current state of the application, this makes it easy to change the value of an Enum without having to manually update it in multiple places throughout the application.
+- **Reusability:** Injections can be reused across different parts of the application, making it more efficient to manage the creation of Enum instances.
+- **Improved readability:** Injections make the code more readable and self-explanatory by providing a clear meaning of the Enum instances used in the code.
+- **Improved maintainability:** Injections make the code more maintainable as the variables are centralised in one place and can be easily managed.

 Let's create an `Enum`, with which we can easily determine the environment of our application.